openPupil/Open-PupilEXT/README.md

 We also tested the system with a Basler acA1300-200um camera model.
 To build a cheap pupillometry system, you can also have a look to the Basler dart series cameras, which cost approximatley 120 Euro.
 Note that we did not test PupilEXT with a dart series camera from Basler, but it should work as we use the standard Pylon library from Basler to communicate with the USB3 cameras.

-Please use our discussion forum to share your ideas, setup and experience with PupilEXT to other community members:
+Please use our discussion forum to share your ideas, setup and experience with PupilEXT with other community members:

 https://github.com/openPupil/Open-PupilEXT/discussions